nomatteus/onamap/README.md

 1. `git clone git@github.com:nomatteus/onamap.git`
 2. Open index.html in your web browser!

+You should be able to run this directly in your browser (i.e.
+"double-click" on it!), but you'll probably want to run this through a web server once the _real coding_ starts.

 See the [Google Maps JavaScript API V3 docs](http://code.google.com/apis/maps/documentation/javascript/) for examples, API documentation, and tutorials.